 Creative Interventions

-Working with education settings and/or youth work settings to use participation in creative activities to support young people to develop confidence, creative and social skills.
-Young people are referred into the groups by the project partner, using criteria like high levels of school absence, mental health, behavioural challenges or inter-sectional needs.
+Young people are referred into the groups by the project partner, using criteria like high levels of school absence, mental health, behavioural challenges or intersectional needs.
 They take part in 12 weekly 2-hour sessions, with an informal sharing at the end.
 The young people can also complete an Arts Award qualification.
 Mortal Fools has been named as a Trinity Champion Centre 2023/24 for our successful delivery of Arts Award qualifications.
-This style of creative intervention will be trialled across 2022-23 with home-educated young people and families.

-Cross-sector Partnerships
+Cross-Sector Partnerships

 Working with youth sector partners, we are testing co-delivery models - combining creative practices with traditional youth work practice.
-The focus is on using our creative approach to develop employability, social action and leadership skills.
-To find out more, please feel free to drop us an email at admin@mortalfools.org.uk.
+The focus is on using our creative approach to develop employability, social action, and leadership skills.
+To find out more, please feel free to drop us an email at [email protected].

-We support young people in their broader personal development through social action projects, event management, Peer Facilitation training, volunteering and work experience.
+We support young people in their broader personal development through social action projects, event management, Peer Facilitation training, volunteering, and work experience.
 This includes opportunities to do higher level Arts Award qualifications.

-Cross-sector Partnerships
+Cross-Sector Partnerships

 Working with youth sector partners, we are testing co-delivery models - combining creative practices with traditional youth work practice.
-The focus is on using our creative approach to develop employability, social action and leadership skills.
-To find out more, please feel free to drop us an email at admin@mortalfools.org.uk.
+The focus is on using our creative approach to develop employability, social action, and leadership skills.
+To find out more, please feel free to drop us an email at [email protected].

 Previous Future Ready Projects